chrismanglapus/MapQuito/README.md

 Specifically, this study seeks to answer the following:
 1. Develop a model to prescribe mitigating measures based from the number of cases and existing measures of the City Health Office.
 2. Develop a dengue heatmap system that displays a visualization of dengue virus cases and integrating the model
 3. Determine the impression of the user on the developed heatmap using the User Experience Questionnaire.
 	a.
 Attractiveness
 	b.
 Perspicuity
 	c.
 Efficiency
 	d.
 Dependability
 	e.
 Stimulation
-	f .Novelty
+	f.
+Novelty

 ## Request Payload
 1. Insert Data (postName):